 How the courses are like (structure and content)

 These courses are easy to complete.
-They range from 6 to 8 lessons and each lesson takes 10 to 20 minutes to read or listen through and another 10 to 20 minutes to complete the exercise.
-If you do 1 or 2 lessons a day or week, you’ll finish in no time.
+They include around 6 to 8 lessons, and each lesson takes 10 to 20 minutes to read or listen through and another 10 to 20 minutes to complete the exercise.
+If you do one or two lessons a day, you’ll finish in no time.

 Mark draws from a large body of research, personal experience as a coach, and literature on anxiety management, cognitive therapy, communication skills, travel hacking, attraction, couples therapy, and more.
 You’re likely to get better advice than you can from most other places.